 In 2015, Rebecca competed in the Bute Motorsport GT Cup Championship behind the wheel of a factory built Porsche 911 Cup Car, still backed by Turtle Wax and sharing the drive with Kent based Mike Sellar, mastering the art of handling a 911 with over 440bhp and no driver aids!
 This amongst her other experience has earned the reputation as a fast but safe pair of hands for any motor racing car.
 Last year Rebecca was one of a selected number of talented drivers competing in SRO's European GT Series in a KTM and Reiter Engineering developed GT4 car with carbon fibre monocoque chassis.
 This was another huge step up toward the final goal and another fantastic year with the household car care brand, Turtle Wax.
 Rebecca finished 3rd in the Reiter Young Stars Championship.

 Rebecca's ‘Project Le Mans’ has attracted a volley of interest from the international press and has been very well documented now and over the last three and a half years through, press, TV and social media.
 Her most popular title documenting the journey is The Telegraph.
 This is important as in addition to her objectives of competing at the Le Mans 24 hour endurance race she also has peripheral endeavours.

 She intends to use the press profile that ‘Project Le Mans’ is attracting to promote awareness for Breast Cancer Research.
 She has also pledged 100% of the profits, made through sales of selected commissioned merchandising, to be donated to charities that devote their efforts in getting vulnerable and homeless children off the streets and educating them in a stable environment.
-Funds will be raised for Sentebale and Instituto Ayrton Senna.
+Funds will be raised for Instituto Ayrton Senna.